 I have been using this since I got my first job.
 Whenever my boss called me with some sort of report, I do it for sure to highlight the top and bottom values.
 And, if you are not using it yet, let me tell you how to use it.

-Below, I have a table with day wise sales and I want to highlight top 10 days with the highest sale (Table is bit long here).
+Below, I have a table with day-wise sales and I want to highlight the top 10 days with the highest sale (The table is a bit long here).

 - First of all, select the data from which you want to highlight top values.

 - Go to Home Tab -> Styles -> Conditional Formatting -> Top/Bottom Rules -> Top 10.

 - Now, in the pop-up window, you have two things to specify.

 - Numbers of values to highlight (top 10 for now).

 It will instantly highlight the top 10 values from the data with the formatting style you have mentioned.

 For highlighting the bottom 10 values, you can use the same steps.
 But instead of the top 10, just click on the bottom 10, and the rest of the things are the same.

 - Select the numbers of values to highlight.